au-re/CV-UPC/README.md

-# CV-UPC
+# Color Motion Detection

-Laboratory Projects for the course 'Computational Vision' 2015-2016 at the UPC Barcelona
+Laboratory Projects for the course 'Computational Vision' 2015-2016 at the UPC Barcelona.

-Detecting colors and motion with OpenCV
+Detecting colors and motion with python and OpenCV.